An Interview with participating artist, poet Anna Zilahi

-Many scientists think that the virus is a chance for the creation of a slower, more sustainable way of life.
-Do you agree with his statement?
+A number of scientists agree that the virus may provide an opportunity for a slower and a more sustainable way of life.
+Do you agree with this statement?

-The forced isolation changed our communicational habits.
-In the long run it can have positive results, but it can lead to the emergence of bad practices.
-For example, in one of the novels of Asimov a planet’s inhabitants contact each other only by “seeing”, the thought of the personal meetings is unbearable for them, among others because of viruses and bacteria.
-Communication is only an instance for the great transformation; in general, should we hope for a better or a worse future?
+Forced isolation has changed our communication habits.
+This can carry positive impacts in the long run, but can also lead to the formation of bad practices.
+For example, in one of Asimov’s novels, the inhabitants of a planet only come into contact with each other through “remote viewing” as the idea of a personal encounter is unbearable for them, due, in-part, to viruses and bacteria.
+Communication is just an example of the immense change, but in general, should we hope for a better or worse future?

-Creators of Slow Life.
-Radical Practices of the Everyday exhibition examine the social and economic causes and possible solutions of the ecological crisis.
-Why did your work turn to this topic?
+Artists exhibiting at the Slow Life exhibition.
+Radical Practices of the Everyday examine the social and economic causes and possible solutions of the ecological crisis from various aspects.
+Why have you turned to this topic?